 - Topical foam for easy application on your scalp.

 - Topical liquid solution.

-For best results, we suggest you use the topical liquid solution to apply half a cap to your scalp twice a day.
+For best results, I suggest you apply the topical liquid solution half a cap to your scalp twice daily.

 However, the principle behind Minoxidil’s effectiveness in dealing with hair loss stays the same.
 It boosts hair growth by increasing the blood flow to your scalp, which results in thicker hair and healthier follicles.
 So, it does not grow new hair follicles; it simply increases the amount of blood flow to your scalp, positively affecting your hair’s health.

 But beware, Minoxidil is not a one-time solution, meaning that you will have to continue using it to maintain its benefits, and those effects will not appear after a single night.
 As for its effectiveness, a study shows that 62% of the 984 men using Rogaine Minoxidil report a reduction in hair loss.

 ❗ But this medication does not come without some possible side effects.
 The most common ones include scalp sensitivity, skin dryness, irritation around the application site, and increased heart rate.

 - Non-invasive: Minoxidil is a topical medication, making it a non-invasive treatment for hair loss.

 - Over-the-counter: Minoxidil is available without a prescription, providing easier access for users.